 The orchestra works regularly with internationally acclaimed soloists.
 Past soloists include Professor Charles Castleman (violin), Simon Tedeschi (piano), Patrick Murphy (cello), Graeme Jennings (violin), Dr Suzanna Hlinka (piano), Pamela Page (piano), Georgia White (mezzo-soprano), Trish O'Brien (cello), Peter Luff (French Horn), Brendan Joyce (violin) and Anna Stephens (soprano).

-The Brisbane Symphony Orchestra often combines with other music ensembles including the Brisbane Chorale, Oriana Choir, Queensland Festival Chorus, Brisbane Philharmonic Orchestra and Topology to perform various large scale and choral works.
+The Brisbane Symphony Orchestra often combines with other music ensembles including the Brisbane Chorale, Sunshine Coast Oriana Choir, Queensland Festival Chorus, Brisbane Philharmonic Orchestra and Topology to perform various large scale and choral works.
 Performances of such works include Verdi 'Requiem', Holst 'The Planets', Walton 'Belshazzar's Feast', Elgar 'Dream of Gerontius', Mahler 'Symphony no. 2', Vaughan Williams 'Sea Symphony' and Esenvald 'Lakes Awake at Dawn'.

 BSO concerts are regularly recorded and broadcast by 4MBS, Brisbane's local classical music radio station.